 Maize-meal porridge

-I love maize-meal porridge with butter and milk; the good wife prefers natural-honey and yoghurt.
-Both ways it makes a delicious, wholesome breakfast.
-Cream too is fine provided you are eating a high fibre diet rich in salads and whole grains.
+I love unrefined maize-meal porridge with butter and milk; the good wife prefers natural honey and yoghurt.
+Both ways it makes a delicious, nourishing breakfast.
+Cream too is fine provided you are eating a high fibre diet from diverse salads and whole grains.

 Mealie-meal porridge